 Yes.
 Each team may invite up to 10 family members/friends to attend at the CGI Pittsburgh office.

-The panel of judges will consist of executives and community leaders across Pittsburgh to include CGI, PNC Bank, Carnegie Mellon University and Pittsburgh Public School district.
+The panel of judges will consist of executives and community leaders across Pittsburgh to include CGI, Carnegie Mellon University, Pittsburgh Public School district and our corporate partners.
 Each judge will be given a judge's scorecard with the following guidelines.

 Three scoring criteria exist with a score of 1 to 5 (1 being low and 5 being superior).

 Concept & presentation – 35% of overall score

 Innovation – 30% of overall score